 Irritable bowel syndrome often comes along with pain, bloating, and bowel issues like constipation or diarrhea.
-Since the condition is exacerbated by stress and having a chronic illness is extremely stressful, it is no wonder that these two conditions frequently go hand in hand.
+Since stress and having a chronic illness is extremely painful, it is no wonder that these two conditions frequently go hand in hand.
 In fact, some estimates are that up to 30% of fibromyalgia patients are also dealing with IBS.

 Tension Headaches or Migraines

-Stress and tension are commonly stored in the neck, shoulders, and upper back, leading to tension headaches.
+We often store our stress and tension in the neck, shoulders, and upper back, leading to tension headaches.
 However, depending on the underlying issues leading up to fibromyalgia, some patients have migraines rather than headaches.
 What is the difference?

 Tension headaches involve mild to moderate pain that feels like a band wrapped around the head.
 Migraines, on the other hand, are usually more moderate to severe and have a throbbing or pulsing feeling.
 Migraines are also often accompanied by nausea and sensitivity to light, sounds, and smells.